|Nutritional Guidelines (per serving)|

-Pork belly once considered scrap meat and relegated to the soup or cabbage pot, is now treated like royalty in trendy restaurants around the world.
+Once considered scrap meat and relegated to the soup or cabbage pot, pork belly is now treated like royalty in trendy restaurants around the world.
 It's a fatty piece of meat, but when handled properly, it is delicious.

-This recipe for braised pork belly is from chef Donald Link of Cochon Restaurant in New Orleans.
-He and his partner, chef Stephen Stryjewski know their pork.
-The name of their restaurant is from the French and means "pig" in English, and that's what they specialize in.
+This recipe for braised pork belly is from Chef Donald Link of Cochon Restaurant in New Orleans.
+He and his partner, Chef Stephen Stryjewski, know their pork: The name of their restaurant is even French for "pig".

 - For the Dry Rub Marinade: